 When you hunt for food, it is best to remember to hunt away from your refuge for two important reasons.
 First, if you shoot near your refuge people will be able to locate it easily.
 Two, hunt for food away from your homestead in good times so that the game will still be available nearby in lean times.

 What you ultimately eat is up to you and your family.
 I can give some tips on what I eat.
-I like pork, chicken and fish.
-Occasionally we eat beef, lamb, mutton.
-We eat quite a bit of venison, duck and goose with an occasional rabbit or squirrel thrown in.
-Being raised in south Louisiana I also have to have crawfish.
-Luckily, I have found them in almost every state in the union and many countries overseas.
+I like chicken and fish.
+Occasionally we eat beef, and lamb.
+We eat quite a bit of venison, duck and goose.

 Do I raise hogs?
 No, I trap them.
 Most states in the lower 48 states have feral hog populations.
 These hogs do considerable property damage each year.
 If you would like to try your hand at trapping hogs it is usually an easy thing to get permission from a local property owner/farmer to trap hogs on their property.
 Ask them for the most common places that hogs congregate and do damage.
 Look at some of the photos below and you will get an idea just how simple it is to build a trap.
 Whatever type trap you build it should be strongly built.
 A three hundred pound wild hog is all muscle and is mean.
 One mistake and you may be the main course and not the hog.

 If you look at the trap below you can tell that it was made on site with surplus materials, primarily T-posts and leftover 6” x 6” concrete reinforcing wire.
 As simple as it was to make it trapped almost 50 hogs most of which were sold for $0.50 to $0.60 per pound to a local buyer.
 This is then resold to the EU nations as “Wild Boar” which is considered a delicacy in Europe.

 The following picture will give you some idea just how large some of the hogs can get.
 Yes, the old fat guy in the picture is yours truly.
 This boar weighed 335 pounds and is considered to be “fair” sized.
 If you will look closely you will see my buddy Wolf licking his lips.
 (Yes, even hogs this large can be very good when Bar B Q’ ed slowly over coals for 12 to 14 hours and basted regularly.)